 enough, but finding ways smoothly to create a new family that does

-include children can be difficult at times.
+include children who have connections to others outside the new marriage can be difficult at times.

 For instance, there are the complexities of all the new relationships